 ENGLISH 9, PART 1

-This is the first part of a two semester course and includes the topics of literary elements and designs, story structures and plot diagrams, determining theme in literature, inferences and textual evidence, and character development, as well as the grammatical rules associated with the parenthesis, the colon, the semi-colon, the comma, and quotation marks.
+This is the first semester of 9th grade English and includes the topics of literary elements and designs, story structures and plot diagrams, determining theme in literature, inferences and textual evidence, and character development, as well as the grammatical rules associated with the parenthesis, the colon, the semi-colon, the comma, and quotation marks.
+English 9 is approved by the University of California A-G as English (category B).

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.